Configuring a DXF from an Empty Drawing

 Create an attribute for TIER.
 Insert the parameter name in the Tag and Prompt field and specify any default value in the Default field.
 Click OK on the prompt and place the attribute label anywhere near to the polyline.
 Near the bottom left corner is usually a good location.

-Finally, create a block reference for the PV Tracker by selecting the polyline and TIER attribute then click the Create button in the Block group of the home tab or by typing the command block followed by the Enter key.
+Finally, create a block reference for the PV Tracker by selecting the polyline, TIER and BLOCK_ID attributes then click the Create button in the Block group of the home tab or by typing the command block followed by the Enter key.
 The block creation window will be displayed.

 Specify any name in the Name field then click Pick point to define the origin point of the block reference.
 Click on the bottom left corner point of the polyline when prompted.
 Ensure that object snapping is turned on to precisely select the corner point.